foliant-docs/foliantcontrib.apireferences/README.md

 `'/userauth/checkStatus'`

-That's the id we were looking for.
+That's the ID we were looking for.
 APIReferences will add it to our API url (which we've stated in config) to form a link: `http://example.com/api#/userauth/checkStatus`.

 Finally, it's time to construct a Markdown link.
 APIReferences takes an `output_template` from the reference config, which is default: `'[{verb} {command}]({url})'`.